Satergo/Satergo/README.md

 # Satergo
-Desktop wallet for Ergo with embedded node functionality.
+Desktop wallet for the cryptocurrency Ergo with embedded node functionality.
 Downloads can be found at [the website](https://satergo.org).

 ## Supported platforms
 More can easily be added.